illumine/articles/Linux-Admin-School/Create-and-Delete-Users-SSH-from-Windows.md

 ```

-## Adding private and public keys for the user
+## Adding  RSA private and public keys for the user

 Yes but... this is old school...
 I remember myself doing this since 1990...
 Now it is the era of [MFA](https://en.wikipedia.org/wiki/MFA)
 we cannot afford still having the same authentication since 90s.